mowillia/LigandReceptor/README.md

 # Combinatorial model of ligand-receptor binding

 The binding of ligands to receptors is the starting point for many import signal pathways within a cell, but in contrast to the specificity of the processes that follow such bindings, the bindings themselves are often non-specific.
 Namely, a single type of ligand can often bind to multiple receptors beyond the single receptor to which it binds optimally.
-This property of ligand-receptor binding naturally leads to a simple question: If a collections of ligands can bind non-specifically to a collection of receptors, but each ligand type has a specific receptor to which it binds most strongly, under what thermal conditions will all ligands bind to their optimal sites?  that is the ligands ligands often bind non-specifically to the collection of receptors in their vicinity.
+This property of ligand-receptor binding naturally leads to a simple question:

+>If a collections of ligands can bind non-specifically to a collection of receptors, but each ligand type has a specific receptor to which it binds most strongly, under what thermal conditions will all ligands bind to their optimal sites?

 <p align="center">